 Tacaca do Norte

 By locals this place is considered to have the best açaí in Rio de Janeiro.
 This obviously is a bit of subjective opinion, but the açaí at this simple bar – that serves other dishes from the Amazon as well – is for sure really delicious.
 It doesn’t come with nothing fancy, but maybe that makes it even better.
 In these days where fancy açaí bars are popping up on every corner of the street, Tacaca is still focusing the traditional way of eating açaí.
 And that should be appreciated.
 If you wouldn’t know the place, you would walk by without even thinking about entering, but now you know, it can be one of those original local experiences.
+While going local in Flamengo we could also recommend going to one of the cool bars in the neighborhood.
+Or visit nearby Praça São Salvador.

 Rua Barão do Flamengo 35, Flamengo.
 Tel: +55 21 2225-7329